ortus-docs/cfconfig-docs/using-the-cli/commandbox-server-interceptors/server-start.md

 ### Environment Variable

-If an environment variable exists with the name `CFConfigFile`, `CFConfigWeb`, or `CFConfigServer` it will be used as an absolute path to the JSON file or a relative path in relation to the web root..
+If an environment variable exists with the name `CFConfigFile`, `CFConfigWeb`, or `CFConfigServer` it will be used as an absolute path to the JSON file or a relative path in relation to the web root.
 An example of setting this in Windows would be:

 ```
 C:/> SETX cfconfigfile "C:/path/to/myConfig.json"